 There's no rushing art.
-The perfect album can take a long time and that time comes with a steep bill.
-Production budgets for major albums are often high but add a major artist with a knack for perfection and an expensive studio and the cost can quickly spiral.
+The perfect album can take a long time and come with a steep bill.
+Production budgets for major albums are often high, but when you add in an expensive studio and a major artist with a knack for perfection, the cost can quickly spiral.

 Michael Jackson's final album, Invincible, is known as the most expensive album ever made - and for good reason.
-The album, which was released in 2001, was recorded over a four-year period, and dozens of songs were tracked in the process.
-With a $30 million price tag upon completion, the album was released to critical acclaim.
+Released in 2001, the album was recorded over a four-year period, and dozens of songs were tracked in the process.
+With a $30 million price tag upon completion, the album garnered critical acclaim upon its release.

 "Invincible doesn't just sound like they spent a huge amount of money on the latest producers.
 It sounds very much like Jackson, but contemporary Jackson," one reviewer wrote.

-Invincible hit number one in twelve countries and was certified platinum in the US within weeks.
-The album was certified double platinum for two million in sales by January 2002.
+Invincible hit No. 1 in 12 countries and was certified platinum in the US within weeks.
+By January 2002, the album was certified double platinum for two million in sales.

 Artist: Michael Jackson